Venus Genetrix (sculpture): Original

 In 420 - 410 BC, the Athenian sculptor Callimachus created a bronze sculpture of Aphrodite (now lost).
-According to Pliny's Natural History, it showed her dressed in a light but clinging chiton or peplos, which was lowered on the left shoulder to reveal her left breast and hung down in a sheer face and decoratively carved so as not to hide the outlines of the woman's body.
+It showed her dressed in a light but clinging chiton or peplos, which was lowered on the left shoulder to reveal her left breast and hung down in a sheer face and decoratively carved so as not to hide the outlines of the woman's body.
 Venus was depicted holding the apple won in the Judgement of Paris in her left hand, whilst her right hand moved to cover her head.
 From the lost bronze original are derived all surviving copies.
 The composition was frontal, the body's form monumental, and in the surviving Roman replicas its proportions are close to the Polyclitean canon.

 Caesar's Venus Genetrix

 The now-lost original statue, or Sabina in the same pose, is represented on the reverse of a denarius above the legend Veneri genetrici (‘to Venus Genetrix’), with Vibia Sabina on the obverse.
 The iconological type of the statue, of which there are numerous Roman marble copies and bronze reductions at every level of skill, was identified as Venus Genetrix (Venus Universal Mother) by Ennio Quirino Visconti in his catalogue of the papal collections in the Pio-Clementino Museum by comparison with this denarius.
-"From the inscription on the coins, from the similarity between the figure on the coins and the statue in the Louvre [the Venus of Fréjus] and from the fact that Arkesilaos established the type of Venus Genetrix as patron goddess of Rome, and ancestress of the Julian race, the identification was a very natural one."
+"From the inscription on the coins, from the similarity between the figure on the coins and the statue in the Louvre and from the fact that Arkesilaos established the type of Venus Genetrix as patron goddess of Rome, and ancestress of the Julian race, the identification was a very natural one."
 A Venus Genetrix in the Pio-Clementino Museum has been completed with a Roman portrait head of Sabina, on this basis.